harshfatepuria/data-analysis-test/README 599 #v1.txt

-4. We choose 15 types of files to work upon (specified in ‘MIME Types to be Analysed.txt’), and store the .json dictionary file (described in 2.b) in a directory named chosenFileTypes
+4. We choose 15 types of files to work upon (specified in ‘MIME Types to be Analysed.txt’), and store the .json dictionary file (described in 3.c) in a directory named 'chosenFileTypes'

 5. Perform BFA analysis on 75% of the data set from the chosen 15 types to obtain Byte Frequency Signatures for each file type.
 For this, execute countByteFreqFile.py.
 The 15 output .json files are stored in a directory named json_outputs.
 These output files store an array of size 256 indicating the normalized frequency of the count of each type of byte present in the training files.
 6. The resulting D3 Line Chart for the BFA signatures can be seen in D3_BFA_Signature.html
 7. We write a program to perform BFC analysis on an input file by comparing it with its BFA signature.
 For this, execute bfc_correlation.py  with 2 parameters <type of file> <path to file>